devjunkORG/snoocore-examples/express-web/README.md

 ## Required setup

-- Make an app on reddit using explicit OAuth.
+- Make an app on reddit using explicit OAuth (web app).
 - Set the redirectUri to be: http://localhost:3000/reddit_redirect

 ![http://i.imgur.com/s3eTGSo.png]()